 Cakewalk sonar Cakewalk also has been arround for many years.
 This is the package I used the most often because I have used it for many years.

 Apple GarageBand I’m not an Apple fan.
 I like to have control of my machines and not forced into paying more and more for everything.
-I do realize that many of you are technically challenged so Apple is probably best for you.
+I do realize that some of you are technically challenged so Apple is probably best for you.

 The cost of Audio interfaces all depends of your needs.
 If you are planning to record just by yourself then an interface with 2 inputs will suffice.
 Remember it is best to play along with a click track or drum loop.
 This way you can easily over-dub additional instruments,vocals etc.